CRL-Technion/Generalizing-Multi-Objective-via-Objective-Aggregation/README.md

 # Generalizing Multi-Objective Search via Objective-Aggregation Functions

 C++ implementation of the objective-aggregation framework for multi-objective search, as described in "Generalizing Multi-Objective Search via Objective-Aggregation Functions".
+The C++ code was originally forked from [Han Zhang's A*pex](https://github.com/HanZhang39/A-pex) repo.

 ## Overview